SumiSastri/react-with-vite-storybook-demo/README.md

 [Vite docs](https://vitejs.dev/guide/)

-Scripts:
+## Scripts

 _Repo Access_

-Run `npm run dev` and open your files in  your [local environment](http://localhost:5173/) Runb `npm run build` this creates a distribution file that will hydrate your HTML files open the [production environment](http://localhost:4173/) with an `npm run preview`
+- Run `npm run dev` and open your files in  your [local environment](http://localhost:5173/)

+- Run `npm run build` this creates a distribution file that will hydrate your HTML files open the [production environment](http://localhost:4173/) with an `npm run preview`